fbosio/cadstructs/README.md

 Currently, prompt messages, command names and comments in the code are available in Spanish only.

+## Compatibility

+The scripts work in AutoCAD 2006 (and I suppose they do in newer versions too).

 ## Installation
 Installation depends on each one's way of organizing files.